A children’s choir from Uganda will never forget what they saw in Texas

 “They absolutely breathe the song and dance,” she said.
 “It’s really something they enjoy doing.”

-Imani Milele Children Inc., this nonprofit group, was created in 1989 to help children orphaned by the civil war and illnesses that devastated much of the country in the 1980s.
-The Christian group sponsors tours across the United States for the children’s choir to travel and try to raise money to help those still at home.
+Imani Milele Children Inc., the nonprofit group, was created in 1989 to help children orphaned by the civil war and illnesses that devastated much of the country in the 1980s.
+The Christian group sponsors tours across the United States for the children’s choir to travel and try to raise money for those still at home.

-So far, the group has been able to raise money to sponsor 800 children.
+Around 3,000 children are in the program back home.
+So far, the group has been able to raise money to sponsor 800.

-And they have commitments from people who plan to travel to Uganda on mission trips to do everything from provide medical services to build classrooms and homes for those in need.
+And they have commitments from people who plan to travel to Uganda on mission trips to do everything from provide medical services to build classrooms and homes.

 “Uganda had a very difficult moment in history,” Straxy said.
 “And the country has been trying to recover.